MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-adrms-restrictions.md

 - **Cloud-based authentication** enables easier sharing with partners and users from other organizations.

-- **Tight integration with other Azure and Office 365 services**, such as search, web viewers, pivoted views, anti-malware, eDiscovery, and Delve.
+- **Tight integration with other Azure and Microsoft 365 services**, such as search, web viewers, pivoted views, anti-malware, eDiscovery, and Delve.

 - **Document tracking**, **revocation**, and **email notifications** for sensitive documents that you have shared.